wix/stylable/packages/esbuild/README.md

      */
     configFile?: boolean | string;
     /**
+     * Stylable build mode
+     */
-     * Stylable build mode - used to determine the if dev rules should be applied */ mode?: 'production' | 'development';
+    mode?: 'production' | 'development';
+    /**
+     * Determine the runtime stylesheet id kind used by the cssInjection js mode
+     * This sets the value of the st_id attribute on the stylesheet element
+     * default for dev - 'module+namespace'
+     * default for prod - 'namespace'
+     */
+    runtimeStylesheetId?: 'module' | 'namespace' | 'module+namespace';
 }
 ```